pyvista/pyvista-tutorial/README.md

 7. Unique uses of PyVista -  About some unique applications of PyVista.
 (10 min for talk, 5 min for train)

-8. External Examples - How PyVista is used in external project.
+8. External Examples - How PyVista is used in external projects.
 (15 min for talk)

 ### Additional Tutorial Information.

 We will base the material for the tutorial on [the examples in PyVista's online documentation](https://docs.pyvista.org/examples/index.html).
-The tutorial itself will be in the [pyvista-tutorial](https://github.com/pyvista/pyvista-tutorial) repository..
+The tutorial itself will be in the [pyvista-tutorial](https://github.com/pyvista/pyvista-tutorial) repository.

 ### Tutorial Prerequisites.